modenaxe/msk-STAPLE/test_geometries/LHDL_CT/README.md

 }
 ```

-The bones have been processed using MeshLab
+The bones, with the exception of calcn_r.stl, have been processed using MeshLab.

 ![LHDL-CT](https://github.com/modenaxe/auto-msk-model/blob/master/images/LHDL_CT_bones.PNG)